Strawhorse/Strawhorse/README.md

-Hi there, I'm John Bracken and I'm a developer with HDip in Applied Software Development.
+Hi there, I'm John Bracken and I'm a developer with HDip in Applied Software Development and now also studying a Higher Diploma in Science in Software Development with ATU Galway.

 Main areas of interest include backend developmenet, app development, and API design.

 Also learning using Udemy, Kaggle, Coursera, and anything else useful I can find.